Public Space

 Public Space treats on-chain storage as a physical surface.
 Each contribution occupies blockspace directly, existing alongside others rather than beneath or inside them.
 Instead of scrolling through a timeline, you move across a shared canvas.

-Public Space is a collaborative contract where anyone can add tags to a shared virtual canvas.
-Each contribution is written directly to the chain and becomes part of the evolving surface.
+Public Space would not work in isolation and needs participation from people to add tags to the space.
+The contract is open for anyone to add their contribution which will be stored directly on the blockchain which then becomes a part of the evolving surface.
 Over time the space grows through the accumulation of many individual marks, much like layers of graffiti on a physical wall.

 Each contribution also includes an additional fee based on the number of bytes written to the contract.
 This creates a small economic cost proportional to the size of a submission, helping to discourage spam and encouraging more intentional contributions to the space.